 - Students will develop comprehension of vocabulary and expressions (receptive language skills).

-- Students will learn how to use and transfer vocabulary and expressions to new situations (productive language skills).
+- Students will learn how to use and transfer to new situations, vocabulary and expressions used in (productive language skills).

 - Students will develop motivation and a positive attitude toward second language learning (aesthetic value of language learning).

 - Numbers 11-20